UK stocks fall as hawkish Fed triggers global sell-off | Business

 UK stocks fall as hawkish Fed triggers global sell-off

 UK shares dropped on Thursday, tracking a fall in global equity markets after minutes of the U.S. Federal Reserve's December meeting showed the central bank's hawkish stance toward interest rate hikes as it looks to tame high inflation.
-The FTSE 100 fell 0.7% in morning trade, while several European peers dropped more than 1%.
+The FTSE 100 ended 0.9% lower, with industrial and healthcare stocks being the top drags, down 2.6% and 1.3% respectively.

 - Country: